ProLint/g_surf/README.md

 Note: We are working on writing some tutorials on how to use g_surf and also integrate it as part of `prolintpy`.
 In the meantime, please have a look at the following link to see how g_surf is used within the ProLint framework: https://github.com/ProLint/ProLint/blob/main/prolint/calcul/tasks.py#L373

 This repository contains the binary for `g_surf`, a program to calcualte membrane physical properites.
+The source code is available here: https://github.com/IBIxsoftware/g_surf

 `g_surf` can calculate membrane densities, thickness, and gaussian as well as mean curvature profiles.

 To use `g_surf` you need the following: